rsbash/get-to-know-bash/work_samples.md

 I developed **10+ sample projects to accelerate onboarding** through real-world use cases.
 My work:

   * Featured **tiered projects** to **onboard every level of user**, from beginner to advanced.
+  * **Reduced 70% of onboarding to weeks**, with most advanced users completing onboarding within one month.
   * Used real-world data and practical ideas.
   * Directly correlated to a **15% increase in feature adoption** and a **30% bump in new model creation**.